ShVerni/UltimateDoorbell/README.md

 ### Manage Storage

 This page allows you to manage the contents of the SD card.
-You can upload files one of three folders:
+You can upload files to one of three folders:

 * `chimes`: contains the audio files for chime sounds.
 * `settings`: contains the JSON configuration files.